 An Invitation to New Members

 The Japan Society for Science Education (JSSE) was founded in 1977 to contribute to the progress and diffusion of "Education in/about science" and "Education by scientific and technological methods."
-For this reason, the areas of research covered by the JSSE are inherently broad (please see the Profile page).
+For this reason, the areas of research covered by the JSSE are inherently broad.
 With greater attention being focused on a science-technology-information based society, the promotion of the "nation-building on the basis of innovative science and technology" policy by the Japanese government, the lack of interest in science among children and the general public, and the current growing attention to science communication, the JSSE has further expanded its areas of research in recent years.

 These social trends produce significant change in school education, with greater emphasis being placed on the sciences, arithmetic, mathematics, and technology.

 A large number of professionals participate in research and discussion through participation in JSSE.
 Members include researchers in science and education; teachers of the sciences, arithmetic, mathematics as well as technology and home economics; researchers of children's cognitive development and learning in these disciplines; teachers interested in applying information-communication-technology to school education; museum professionals responsible for exhibitions and communication; and other professionals who study problems in science and mathematics education, including teachers involved in international cooperation in science education.